Keeshond Dogs

 Keeshond Dog illustration

-Grooming
+Appearance and Grooming

 By contrast, the undercoat is quite pale and is seen in much lighter shades of gray or cream.
 According to the kennel club standard the undercoat should never be tawny.

-This breed has heavy seasonal shedding.
-In between these periods, regular brushing is needed to remove the build-up of dead hair.
 Very popular grooming tools for this job are the FURminator and the ZoomGroom.
 For big shedders, these two together are awesome!

 The Kees normally does not need frequent bathing as they do not have any significant canine odor about them.

-The Keeshonds are rambunctious and energetic dogs that love to run and play.
+Keeshond dogs are rambunctious and energetic and love to run and play.
 They need to be taken out for brisk long walks every day.
-A fitness treadmill for dogs is a good alternate workout when when other activities are not available.
+During hot weather, take them out in the early morning or late afternoon.

 Given the opportunity, they also love the water and are known for their swimming abilities.